olvaffe/olv-notes/networks/systemd-networkd.md

     - addr lookups (reverse lookups) are handled similar to multi-label names, with the exception of link-local addr lookups (`169.254.0.0/16`) which are resolved by LLMNR/mDNS if enabled
-- note that systemd-resolved is also an LLMNR/mDNS resolver/responder
+- note that systemd-resolved is also an LLMNR/mDNS responder
-  - `man systemd.dnssd`
+  - `man systemd.dnssd` documents how to announce a network service in mDNS
+    - the service is assumed to be hosted on the local machine whose name is `<hostname>.local`
+  - as far as I can see, it only responds to `<hostname>.local` resolution, but not others configured in `/etc/hosts`
+    - this appears to be different from avahi and `/etc/avahi/hosts`
 - it provides 3 interfaces for name resolutions
   - the native d-bus interface, `org.freedesktop.resolve1`
   - the posix `getaddrinfo`